ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Second, the Presenter who has connected to the HSM to request PKIX Evidence may have permissions to view the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to an systems administrator or auditor.

-Requiring the Attesting Environment to use the reported application keys to geenrate Evidence could, in some architectures, require the Attesting Environment to resolve complex access control logic and handle complex error conditions, which violates the "simple to implement" design principle outlined in {{sec-cons-simple}}.
+Requiring the Attesting Environment to use the reported application keys to generate Evidence could, in some architectures, require the Attesting Environment to resolve complex access control logic and handle complex error conditions, which violates the "simple to implement" design principle outlined in {{sec-cons-simple}}.
 More discussions on authenticating the Presenter can be found in {{sec-cons-auth-the-presenter}}.

 ## Timestamps and HSMs {#sec-cons-hsm-timestamps}